miekg/20in20.london/md/how.md

    * - 15 Exclusive tours for 15 people at a time, at £35 per person, will raise £8,000

 When:
-: Thursday 25th May 2017 - from sunrise to midnight.
+: Thursday 25th May 2017 &mdash; from sunrise to midnight.

 Where:
 : The City of London and its surroundings.